RolandJansen/intermix/README.md

 > This creates a sequencer with one part of one bar length that will be played in a loop.
 The default resolution of parts is a 16th note so we add sound events on position 0, 4, 8 and 12.

-You can also draw something in sync on the screen:
+You can also draw something on the screen in sync:

     seq.updateFrame = function(lastPlayedStep) {
       var step = Math.round(lastPlayedStep / 4);